-The insurer is responsible for fair treatment of customers throughout the life-cycle of the insurance product, as it is the insurer that is the ultimate risk carrier.
-In the provision of products and services, insurers should, upon first contact with customers, make a commitment to them and hold it throughout the life-cycle of the product.
+The Insurer is responsible for fair treatment of Customers throughout the life-cycle of the insurance product, as it is the Insurer that is the ultimate risk carrier.
+In the provision of products and services, Insurers should, upon first contact with Customers, make a commitment to them and hold it throughout the life-cycle of the product, regardless of the distribution channel used by the Insurer.

 Intermediaries typically play a significant role in insurance distribution, but may also be involved in other areas.
-Their interactions with both customers and insurers give them a key role, and their conduct in performing the services in which they are involved is critical in building and justifying public trust and confidence in the insurance sector.
+Their interactions with both Customers and Insurers give them a key role, and their conduct in performing the services in which they are involved is critical in building and justifying public trust and confidence in the insurance sector.

-Where more than one party is involved in the design, marketing, distribution and policy servicing of insurance products, treating customers fairly in respect of the relevant services is a responsibility that is shared amongst involved insurers and intermediaries.
+Where more than one party is involved in the design, marketing, distribution and policy servicing of insurance products, treating Customers fairly in respect of the relevant services is a responsibility that is shared amongst involved Insurers and Intermediaries.